bcdev/zappend/README.md

   appended is last.
 If not, refuse to append (alternative: insert but this is probably difficult or error prone).
 * Slices are appended in the order they are provided.
-* If a slice is not yet available, wait until it
+* If a slice is not yet available, wait and retry until it
   - exists, and
-  - is complete,
+  - is complete.
-  - or retry in case i failed.
 * Check for each slice that it is valid.
 A valid slice
   - is self-consistent,
   - has the same structure as target, and